bzier/gym-mupen64plus/gym_mupen64plus/envs/MarioKart64/README.md

 A configuration file ([`mario_kart_config.yml`](mario_kart_config.yml)) has been provided for this game.

 The first configuration setting is `ROM_NAME`.
-This setting must specify the name of the MarioKart64 ROM file (which should be placed in `./gym_mupen64plus/ROMs/`).
+This setting must specify the name of the MarioKart64 ROM file (which are linked in `./gym_mupen64plus/ROMs/`).
 As mentioned on the top page, links to ROM files will not be provided here.

 The second setting is an override of the base config for the video plugin `GFX_PLUGIN`, which has been set to `mupen64plus-video-glide64`.
 It has been observed that this plugin outperforms the default `mupen64plus-video-rice` plugin for this game (at least on my system).
 This value can be removed to revert to the default in the base config.